unnu/hangover/README.md

             images
             stylesheets

-In this example all changes in the `homepage` directory got to the `.hangover` repository hanging directly under `projects`.
+In this example all changes in the `homepage` directory got to the `.hangover` repository directly under `projects`.
 All changes in `customer_website` and it's subdirectories get tracked in it's own repository.